sassoftware/sas-viya-sdk-js/sdk/va-report-components/documentation/docs/api/setLocale.md

 setLocale(locale): void
 ```

-`setLocale` allows the user to set an override to the language specified in the browser settings.
+`setLocale` enables the user to set an override for the language that is specified in the browser settings.

 ## Arguments